-This post is written to help you understand headlines and how functional nutrition may be your best navigation tool for health.
+People are more confused than ever!
+This post is written to help you understand nutrition headlines, what is nutrition quackery, and how functional nutrition maybe your best navigation tool for health.

 Not all nutrition professionals are the same.
-As a functional nutritionist, I approach things from the single most important lens of healthcare: improving an individual’s vitality.
+As a functional nutritionist and registered dietitian, I approach things from the single most important lens of healthcare: improving an individual’s vitality.
 Functional nutrition is a supportive form of functional medicine that focuses on food and nutrients to help the person heal and become functional again.

 Balanced nutrition and sound advice often doesn’t grab the eyes of the viewer.
 Its competition is outlandish politics and constant bombardment of the lifestyles of famous people.

-If nutrition headlines ever imply a one-size-fits-all approach, toss that headline.
-The functional nutrition approach considers an individuals biochemical individuality.
-With healing in mind, we create a unique and feasible plan and put it to action.
+The functional nutrition approach considers an individual’s biochemical individuality.
+With healing in mind, we create a unique and feasible health plan and put it to action.

 When it comes to health, nutrition headlines can do more harm than good.

 Headlines seem to have no qualms at making big claims such as “throw your vitamins away” and Enough is Enough: Stop Wasting Money on Vitamin and Mineral Supplements [R].

 I see this as quackery in reverse.